 - Nutrition for Learning Program providing breakfast, lunch and a snack each day

-- Classrooms for children ages 6 weeks to 5 years
+- Pre-K classroom for children ages 3 to 6 years

 - Gym and activity room for indoor play with large variety of educational toys and activities